Take your "last fling before the ring" on the road with these recommendations for where to stay, where to eat, and what to do.

 3 of 9

-Napa Valley is synonymous with wine country in the U.S., but that’s not the only destination for sipping among friends.
+Napa Valley is synonymous with wine country in the U.S., but that's not the only destination for sipping among friends.
 Venture to some more unusual vineyards and have an equally toast-worthy time.
 New Mexico has been quietly producing its own wine and bubbly for centuries.
 The region is the oldest wine producer Stateside, and now home to 42 wineries.
 The unusual desert climate (think hot days and freezing nights) makes for a unique and delicious taste.
-Check out Heritage Hotels for luxury weekend packages (from $194), which include accommodations, winery tours, and tastings.
+Check out Heritage Hotels for luxury weekend packages, which include accommodations, winery tours, and tastings.

 Pictured here: A New Mexico vineyard